Photo by Shutterstock

 How to decide between the Chase Sapphire Preferred’s sign-up bonus and the Chase Sapphire Reserve’s valuable perks.

-The Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® are two of the most popular travel rewards credit cards on the market.
+The Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® are two of the most popular travel rewards credit cards on the market—and for good reason.
 They both rack up valuable Chase Ultimate Rewards points, which can be redeemed directly toward travel bookings made through Chase, as well as transferred to more than a dozen airline and hotel partner loyalty programs.

-For most, the choice between these two cards usually comes down to their annual fees—the Chase Sapphire Reserve charges $550 per year while the Chase Sapphire Preferred is $95.
-But the cards bear other differences worth considering.
+For most folks, the choice between these two cards usually comes down to their annual fees.
+The Chase Sapphire Reserve charges $550 per year while the Chase Sapphire Preferred’s annual fee is $95.
+But there are other significant differences between them, too.

-Chase introduced this powerhouse way back in 2009—a lifetime ago in terms of travel rewards cards.
-It was the first to earn Ultimate Rewards points that were transferable to a number of different airline and hotel loyalty programs, but offered some other outsized benefits as well.
+Chase introduced this powerhouse way back in 2009—practically a lifetime ago in terms of travel rewards cards.
+It was the first card to earn Ultimate Rewards points that were transferable to a number of different airline and hotel loyalty programs, but it offered some other outsized benefits as well.

-Sign-up bonus: Earn 80,000 Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening.
-This is 20,000 more points than the card usually offers.
-Plus, earn up to $50 in statement credits toward grocery purchases in the first year.
+Earn 100,000 Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening.
+This is 40,000 more points than the card usually offers.

 Article continues below advertisement